ruoyuwang1995nya/MATOOLS/README.md

 The usage of this MATOOLS is self-explainatory

 # scripts
-Scripts built on functionalites of MATOOLS module
+Scripts built on the MATOOLS module
 ## pos2sheng.py
 A simple script which transforms POSCAR file into CONTROL file of ShengBTE